jecolon/ziglyph/README.md

 # ziglyph
 Unicode processing with Zig, and a UTF-8 string type: [Zigstr](src/zigstr).

+### Looking for an UTF-8 String Type?
+`Zigstr` is a UTF-8 string type that incorporates many of Ziglyph's Unicode processing tools.
+You can learn more in the [Zigstr subdirectory](src/zigstr).

 ## Status
 This is pre-1.0 software.
 Althogh breaking changes are less frequent with each minor version release, they still will occur until we reach 1.0.

-## Background
-This library has been built from scratch in Zig.
-Although initially inspired by the Go `unicode` package, Ziglyph is now completely independent and unique in and of itself.

-### The Zigstr String Type
-`Zigstr` is a UTF-8 string type that incorporates many of Ziglyph's Unicode processing tools.
-You can learn more in the [Zigstr subdirectory](src/zigstr).

 ## Integrating Ziglyph in your Project
 In a `libs` subdirectory under the root of your project, clone this repository via